 Reynolds analogy factor $RA$ relates Stanton number to the drag coefficient

 and is used to evaluate the similarity between drag coefficient and heat transfer \cite{bons2005critical}.
-An increase in $RA$ highlights a stronger enhancement in heat transfer than in the drag coefficient and hence is desirable in a design of a fluidic system.
-It has to be noted that for the chosen boundary conditions $RA=0.533$ with $St=0.016$ and $C_f=0.06$ in the flat channel configuration (see derivation in supplementary materials).
+An increase in $RA$ highlights a stronger enhancement in heat transfer compared to that in the drag coefficient and hence is desirable in the design of an energy-efficient fluidic system.
+It has to be noted that for the chosen boundary conditions $RA=0.533$ with $St=0.016$ and $C_f=0.06$ in the flat channel configuration.